Almost All Carbon/Oxygen White Dwarfs Can Host Double Detonations: Constructing C/O white dwarfs with realistic composition profiles

 Figure \ref{fig:mhevsmwd} shows the total $^4$He mass, $M_{\rm He,tot}$, and the mass above the radius where the $^4$He mass fraction equals that of $^{12}$C, $M_{\rm He,transition}$, vs.\ WD mass.
 The two quantities are quite close in value for most WDs, but as the WD mass increases, the total helium mass becomes several times larger than the mass above the transition radius.
 This is due to the aforementioned significant helium tail that extends into the WD core.

 \cite{zena19b} also emphasized the importance of the surface helium layers on C/O WDs by constructing models with \mesa.
-Within our region of overlap ($0.5-0.7 \msol$), our higher-mass models are in rough agreement, but we obtain significantly smaller helium masses at the lower-mass end; our $0.5 \msol$ model has 50\% less helium than obtained by \cite{zena19b}.
-The reasons for this discrepancy are unclear, as the physics determining the minimum shell mass of stable helium-burning should be relatively robust \citep{sb07,kipp13a}.
-Unfortunately, \cite{zena19b}'s \mesa inlists were not available at the time of this publication, so we were unable to reproduce their results for comparison.
+Within our region of overlap ($0.5-0.7 \msol$), our higher-mass models are in rough agreement, but we obtain significantly smaller helium masses at the lower-mass end; e.g., our $0.5 \msol$ model has 50\% less helium than obtained by \cite{zena19b}.
+The reasons for this discrepancy are unclear.

 With our realistic C/O WD models in hand, we are ready to construct two-dimensional detonation simulations, which we perform in Section \ref{sec:2D}.
 But first, we build our physical understanding with simplified one-dimensional detonation calculations, which we now describe.